The Evolution Of Beauty

 Standard evolutionary theory claims that when random genetic mutations confer an adaptive advantage to an organism, that organism is more likely to survive and thus pass its genes onto succeeding generations.
 In other words, adaptive change drives morphological change.

-Plum, however, resurrects an argument that Darwin made in The Descent of Man that most evolutionary biologists have, since Darwin, dismissed.
-Plum argues that sexual selection also drives morphological change and that—this is the kicker—the selection is a-adaptive.
-That is that the selected characteristic does not (necessarily) aid the organism’s survival and can, in fact, can diminish it.
+Prum, however, resurrects an argument that Darwin made in The Descent of Man that most evolutionary biologists have, since Darwin, dismissed.
+Prum argues that sexual selection also drives morphological change and that—this is the kicker—the selection is a-adaptive.
+That is, the selected characteristic does not (necessarily) aid the organism’s survival and can, in fact, can diminish it.

 Sexual selection in birds

-Plum is an ornithologist, and most of his examples are of birds.
-Any beginning birder quickly discovers that in most bird species, either the two sexes look identical (ravens, seagulls, penguins) or that the male is more colorful and ornamented than the female.
-In the first instance, this is because both sexes select each other and in the second because the female selects the male.
+Prum is an ornithologist, and most of his examples are of birds.
+Any beginning birder quickly discovers that in most bird species, either the two sexes look identical (e.g. ravens, seagulls, penguins) or that the male is more colorful and ornamented than the female.
+In the first instance, this is because both sexes select each other, and in the second because the female selects the male.

-Continuing Darwin’s argument, Plum argues that the female selects, not only for adaptability but also for beauty.
-Hence the title of the book.
+Continuing Darwin’s argument, Prum argues that the female selects, not only for adaptability but also for beauty.
+Hence the title of the book–The Evolution of Beauty.
 (It is not clear to me that the female selects for beauty or that what the females are selecting for, humans find beautiful.)

-You will need to read the book or google around to fully appreciate the extreme physiological and maladaptive changes required to produce the three displays noted above.
-In some species, the changes wrought by sexual selection are so maladaptive that they are going extinct (see paragraph above that begins “Ironically”).
+You will need to read the book to fully appreciate the extreme physiological and maladaptive changes required to produce the three displays noted above.
+In some species, the changes wrought by sexual selection are so maladaptive that the species are going extinct (see paragraph above that begins with “Ironically”).

 Sexual selection among humans

-You can see where this is all going and, in fact, Plum’s last chapter details what sexual selection has produced—physiologically and behaviorally—in humans.
+You can see where this is all going and, in fact, Prum’s last chapter details what sexual selection has produced—physiologically and behaviorally—in humans.

-We, men, should be endlessly appreciative for women selecting for our large penises (relative to other primates, but not, apparently, to mallards).
-Also, claims Plum, women self-selected for their extraordinary capacity to orgasm.
-The females of only a tiny number of nonhuman species (3?) orgasm.
-(Because such behaviors must be investigated with the aid of laboratory sex toys and the exertions of diligent scientists, female orgasm in some species—elephant and blue whale, for example—has not yet been definitively determined).
+We, men, should be endlessly appreciative of women selecting for our large penises (relative to other primates, but not, apparently, to mallards).
+Also, claims Prum, women self-selected for their extraordinary capacity to orgasm.
+The females of only a tiny number (3?) of nonhuman species orgasm.
+(Because such behaviors must be investigated with the aid of laboratory sex toys and the exertions of diligent scientists, female orgasm in some species—elephants and blue whales, for example—has not yet been definitively determined).

 But to close the circle.
-Plum argues that human females also select for their sexual autonomy and have over millions of years reduced the male on male aggression (and increased male social tolerance) that exists among most of our primate cousins (the startling exception is the bonobo).
+Prum argues that human females also select for their sexual autonomy and have over millions of years reduced the male-on-male aggression (and increased male social tolerance) that exists among most of our primate cousins (the startling exception is the bonobo).
 It is male aggression that, in turn, drives coercive sexual behaviors within primate species.
-Unanswered is the question of how early female hominids evolved mate choice.
-Female chimps and gorillas have essentially none.
+Unanswered is the question of how early female hominids evolved mate choice–female chimps and gorillas have essentially none.

 Thus the #MeToo movement is yet one more step in the female-driven evolution of the human species.